dfinity/portal/blog/features/vetkey-primer.md

 :::

 ## VETKD
-Considering that blockchains are very public places where transparency has been a crucial factor in gaining integrity and availability, it has not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
+Considering that blockchains are very public places where transparency has been a crucial factor in gaining integrity and availability, it is not immediately obvious how one would achieve confidentiality or privacy in a non-competing way.
 This is the mission of VETKD.

 ### The threshold setting
 Note that we care most about the secret ***key derivation*** here, as that is the most sensitive part which we want to protect from one central (potentially untrusted, unauthorized, or compromised) party, and hence the **KD** in VETKD.
 To deal with the centralization point, we need to move into the distributed setting.
 Assuming there is no one trusted party, we distribute trust amongst multiple parties, and require that some *threshold* of them collaborate on shares of the master secret key to derive decryption keys.